augustl/augustl.com/posts/blog/2019/best_bug_predictor_is_organizational_complexity.md

 ## Precision and recall

+_EDIT: This section had precision and recall swapped.
+The article has been updated.
+Thanks to [/u/programmingfriend on Reddit](https://www.reddit.com/r/programming/comments/ec9s2o/the_1_bug_predictor_is_not_technical_its/fba2g0w/) for pointing that out!_

 When you run your comparison of "here's the result my prediction method got" and compare it to "here's how many bugs the module _actually_ had", you get precision and recall values.

 Remember that we checked 1/3rd of the modules with the prediction method, and compared it to the actual real world results of the remaining 2/3rds.
 This comparison yields the numbers in the table above.